bjexe/fitnessapp/README.md

-# Weighlifting tracking web app built with React, Express, and MongoDB
+# Weighlifting tracking web app built with React, Express, and MongoDB :muscle:

 ## Features
 - Create, edit, and delete workout templates to log commonly used routines at the click of a button